 Tourism Australia is a partnership marketing organisation and works closely with airlines and travel companies on cooperative marketing to drive conversion in all priority markets.

 These targeted travel companies, including wholesalers, retail and online travel agencies, form Tourism Australia’s Key Distribution Partner (KDP) program with the intention to increase total booking value of visitors to Australia.

 Each KDP is selected based on the fit with Tourism Australia’s market strategy, a shared target customer profile, shared funding of marketing activity, a commitment to training their frontline sales team through the Aussie Specialist Program and a commitment to selling quality Australian product and experiences.

-Below are a selection of Key Distribution Partners that Tourism Australia is partnering with from Italy for the 2017/2018 financial year.
+Below are a selection of Key Distribution Partners that Tourism Australia is partnering with from Italy.

 WHERE TO FIND MORE INFORMATION

-Tourism Australia’s activities in Italy are managed from its Frankfurt office and a representative office in Milan.
+Tourism Australia’s activities in Italy are managed from its Frankfurt office and a representative office in Turin.
 For more information visit Tourism Australia’s corporate website at www.tourism.australia.com.

-Australian State and Territory Tourism Organisations with representation for Italy include South Australian Tourism Commission, Tourism and Events Queensland, Visit Victoria, and Tourism NT.
+Australian State and Territory Tourism Organisations with representation in Europe also covering Italy include South Australian Tourism Commission (London Office), Tourism and Events Queensland, (London Office) Visit Victoria (Frankfurt), and Tourism NT (Germany).

 - An overview on the travel distribution system